As they say, ‘A smooth sea never made a skilled sailor’! So, seldom are the conditions in the sea placid.

-So when it comes to ships, after foremost parameters like structural strength, propulsive efficiency, designing to attain maximum feasible adeptness in response to these seagoing conditions is a big challenge in the Design Spiral.
+So when it comes to ships, after main parameters like structural strength, and propulsive efficiency, designing to attain maximum feasible adeptness in response to these seagoing conditions is a big challenge in the Design Spiral.

 The term ‘Seakeeping’, evident from the nomenclature itself, alludes to the performance and response of the vessel in various ensuing seagoing conditions.

 While Stability is a widely discussed facet of a given vessel’s response to loading and surrounding conditions, there is more to it.

 The Seakeeping ability, also known as seaworthiness, is thus a yardstick to estimate the vessel’s behavioural efficacy during sea conditions underway its voyage.
 When we talk of ‘efficacy’, it pinpoints precisely the motions and dynamics of the ship.

 It does not consider the structural considerations, resistance and propulsion conditions, and statical stability, all of which are separate entities and comprise exclusive realms of study.

 Rarely does a seagoing vessel remains perfectly upright and equanimous.
 Seakeeping deals with motions encountered by the vessel in the vertical plane only (perpendicular to the sea surface).